natenka/pyneng-book-en/docs/source/exercises/04_exercises.rst

 Task 4.4
 ~~~~~~~~~~~

-List *vlans* is a list of VLANs collected from all network devices, so list has duplicate VLAN numbers.
-From list you need to get a unique list of VLANs sorted in ascending order.
-You cannot remove specific vlans manually to get the final list.
+Vlans list is a list of VLANs collected from all devices on the network,
+therefore there are duplicate VLAN numbers in the list.

+Get a new list of unique VLAN numbers from the vlans list,
+sorted in ascending order of numbers.
+To get the final
+list, you cannot delete specific vlans manually.

+Write the resulting list to the result variable.
+(this is the variable that will be checked in the test)

+Print the resulting list to the standard output (stdout) using print.

-Restriction: All tasks must be performed using only covered topics.
+Restriction: All tasks must be done using the topics covered in this and previous chapters.

 .. code:: python